Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 LSATMax provides some of the best practice material and explanations in LSAT prep

-And while this was a close call, our team just prefers the answer solutions drafted by LSATMax.
+And while this was a close call, our team slightly prefers the answer solutions drafted by LSATMax.

 They’re written in plain English and provide just the right amount of detail without being too treatise-like.
 Plus, they tie in many of the actionable tips and tricks they teach you throughout the course, so you’re always learning under the same framework of material.